Kaylubkiss/CWKVulkanEngine/README.md

 <img width="479" height="363" alt="basic shadow maping" src="https://github.com/user-attachments/assets/e817a626-740a-49e9-a7aa-8942fc1c1205" />

-## Goals with this project are as follows
+## Goals for this project are as follows

 Learning...
 * the basics of Vulkan